 For more helpful information and/or the latest version of the curriculum, please visit the California Social Work Education Center (CalSWEC) website: https://calswec.berkeley.edu

 Questions regarding the CANS can be sent to the CANS Lead, Mechelle Robinson at firstname.lastname@example.org.

-There are three module/training types for CANS to focus on overview of CANS, case planning, and supervisor.
+There are three module/training types for CANS that focus on CANS overview, case planning, and supervisor training.

 Overview and Case Planning Curriculum/Training: Overview and Case Planning curriculum is combined into one training with two different modules offered.

 The Overview gives participants an understanding of how California will use the Child and Adolescent Needs and Strengths (CANS) as a strategy to meet the Integrated Core Practice Model (ICPM) vision for creating behavioral objectives with families and teams.
 The ICPM articulates the shared values, core components, and standards of practice reflecting findings of current research that demonstrate how collaborative and integrated family services work best in meeting the complex needs of children, youth, non-minor dependents, and families involved with multiple, government funded organizations.

 The Case Planning focuses on collaborative case planning with the Integrated Core Practice Model and CANS.
 CANS Case Planning will help to develop a roadmap for change.
 Using the CANS Case Planning will define the priority needs – what is the root cause.
 Define an activity/service/support/referral to address the priority need.
 Case Planning will support the CFT by defining the desired goal/outcomes, the background needs/strengths – how can the activity/service/support be tailored around the child/youth/family’s needs and/or strengths.

 Module A is a 1-day training module for those counties who are relying on partners in behavioral health to complete the CANS.
 It does not include explicit instruction on completing the tools.